Natural Anti-Moth Products

-It’s not your imagination: there are 5 times the number of Clothes Moths flying around this year.
-English Heritage has noted this scary increase as curators struggle to protect historic clothes, rugs, curtains, upholstery from moth damage.
+It’s not your imagination: there is a100% Increase in the number of Clothes Moths now breeding this year.
+English Heritage has noted this scary increase as curators struggle to protect historic clothes, precious rugs, tapestries and curtains from moth damage.

 100% PURE & NATURAL

 - Lemongrass Natural Insect Deterrents Aphids, Flies, Mozzies, Midges & Wasps